tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 By the end of the class, students will be able to:

-* Identify the differences between an ANN (artificial neural network), RNN, and LSTM (long short-term memory) RNN models.
+* Identify the differences between an artificial neural network (ANN), RNN, and long short-term memory (LSTM) RNN models.

 * Prepare data to fit LSTM RNN models.